Pheubel/VR-Minor/XR Assets/XR Assets.md

 @import "./DocAssets/robo lichaam base.PNG"

-Once i had the shape I applied a Subdivision Surface to the mesh, this helped round it out.
+Once I had the shape I applied a Subdivision Surface to the mesh, this helped round it out.

 @import "./DocAssets/robo lichaam vervorming.PNG"